Kibz6/AutomationCICD/README.md

 4. Expose Jenkins Using Ngrok

-    To allow external services (like Selenium Grid) to access your Jenkins instance:
+    To allow external services (like GitHub) to access your Jenkins instance:

     Setup and run Ngrok with - ngrok http 8080